-MISSION 2: PROTECTING, RESTORING AND VALORISING THE NATURAL ENVIRONMENT AND HERITAGE
+MISSION 2: PROTECTING, RESTORING AND VALORISING THE NATURAL ENVIRONMENT AND HERITAGE contribute to the degradation of natural ecosystems are the over-exploitation of natural resources and climate change.

 Preservation and restoration of ecosystems and biodiversity is essential for human life.
 Nature contributes to a more healthy and resilient society.
 The preservation of ecosystems allows to mitigate natural disaster, diseases, boost resilience and regulate climate, thus reducing risks to human societies.